arkenfox/user.js/README.md

 ### ![](https://github.com/ghacksuserjs/ghacks-user.js/blob/master/wikipiki/bullet01.png) Foreword
 What started as a personal, private project back in early 2015, was released as an article by Martin Brinkmann at [ghacks](https://www.ghacks.net/) in August 2015.
 I never expected much to happen beyond the first article, but it did.
 The response from the ghacks community was great.
 I continued to keep it up-to-date and expand it.
 And along with suggestions from ghacks commentators, it has evolved and grown.
-But six monthly updates are problematic.
+But six-monthly updates are problematic.
 So two years since I started, here we are at github, with all the obvious benefits that brings.
 I am excited about finally being here (it was talked about for a year), and looking forward to taking this to the next level with you all.

 Thorin-Oakenpants, 31-Mar-2017